ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 You must specify the following system settings when you order a vCenter Server instance.

-### Saved configuration
+### Instance configurations
 {: #mcv_ordering-sys-config}

-Select a predefined configuration to populate the form or create a new configuration that you can also save to use later.
+You can select **New Configuration** to specify settings for an instance and place the order or save the settings as a configuration template without placing an order.

-For a predefined configuration, click **Topology diagram** to see an example of the configuration.
+You can also select a sample configuration template to further edit it, or to update it and then save it as a new configuration template.

-You have the option to edit a saved configuration and then save the changes made to the configuration or enter a new name to save the updates as a new configuration.
+For a sample configuration, click **Topology diagram** to see an example of the configuration.

 ### Instance name
 {: #mcv_ordering-sys-inst-name}